-Roles customize what people see in a form, and let you target a specific group in your system based on a value they have for a particular field.
-You can create roles based on responses to questions (fields) to determine what a member sees as they fill out a form, register for an event, etc. When a role is applied to a future step of the form, it creates a conditional logic.
+You can customize Roles what constituents see in a Form and let you target a specific group in your system based on a value they have for a particular field.
+You can create roles based on responses to questions (fields) to determine what a member sees as they fill out a form, register for an event, etc. When you apply a role to a future step of the form, it creates a conditional logic.
 Roles also allow you to target people for queries and segments for email marketing audiences.

 You can use Roles in multiple places: